 - Phase 2 Implementation Grants: Implementation grants will help to initiate, enhance or expand compelling programs or projects designed to help improve their students’ academic achievement or prospects for post-secondary success.

-- Phase 3 Competitive Grants: The Endowment has allocated up to $375 million for Phase 3, which comprises a two-stage competitive process.
-In the first stage, applicants submitted concept papers requesting competitive grants for funding programs or projects that are likely to have significant impact on students’ academic achievement or their prospects for post-secondary success.
-Those applicants submitting the most compelling and promising ideas may, at the Endowment’s sole discretion, be invited to participate in the second stage and submit a full proposal for a Phase 3 competitive grant later in 2025.
+- Phase 3 Competitive Grants: The Endowment has allocated up to $375 million for programs or projects that are likely to have significant impact on students’ academic achievement or their prospects for post-secondary success.
+Competitive grants will be announced at the end of 2025.

-News Release: Read the initiative news release here.
+News Release: View implementation grants news release and grants lists here.